Severson-Group/eMach/docs/source/code.rst

 1. Naming
     a.
 The Results class name should begin similarly to the Analyzer class's name, i.e. ``ReallyGreatResult`` for ``ReallyGreatAnalyzer``.
-2. Parameters and functions:
+2. Attributes and functions:
     a.
 These are expected to be used to expose the analysis results to the user.
     b.
-At least one parameter or function must be used.
+At least one attribute or function must be used.
     c.
 If functions are used, it is expected that these will return a value in a reasonable amount of computation time (i.e., primary computation should occur in the Analyzer's ``analyze`` function.)
 3. Code comments
     a.
-Provide short description of each argument (for a function) and return value (or parameter)
+Provide short description of each argument (for a function) and return value (or attribute)
     b.
-Specify argument / return value / parameter units
+Specify argument / return value / attribute units